Purpose

 - Regan funds cannot be used to support events for which tickets are sold.

 - Being for the benefit of Harvard undergraduates, Regan-funded events shall be restricted to HUID holders only.
+Event organizers may use tools in Zoom or Canvas or other online venues to limit access to course enrollees or specific invited undergraduate populations, as needed.

 - Within one month of the conclusion of the funded event, all grantees must submit a one-page report describing successes and challenges associated with the activity, including the level of undergraduate attendance.

-- Funds must be spent within 18 months of the award date.
+- Funds must be spent within 2 years of the award date.
 Remaining funds must be returned.

 - Recognized student organizations wishing to submit proposals: